Managing medical emergencies when you don’t have money

 Other costs which can quickly mount up are specialised care, medical transportation, rehabilitation and charges for equipment such as wheelchairs or other mobility devices.

 If you don’t have any emergency savings one way to pay the difference between what the medical aid will pay and the actual costs is to take out a medical loan.

-As long as you can meet the requirements in the National Credit Act, the application process is usually straightforward and can be done telephonically or online.
-Once approved, the money can be available within 24 hours.
+As long as you can meet the requirements of the National Credit Act, the personal loan application process is usually straightforward and can be done telephonically or online.
+Once approved, the money may be available within 48 hours.

-Before agreeing to surgery or other expensive treatment make sure the surgeon and any other specialists are aware of your financial situation and what your medical aid will and won’t cover.
+- Before agreeing to surgery or other expensive treatment, make sure the surgeon and any other specialists are aware of your financial situation as well as what your medical aid will and won’t cover.

-It is also a good idea to review your medical cover, depending on your health needs.
+Financial emergencies are unexpected, recovering from them is possible and requires a planning and often a good helping of patience.
+It’s also a good idea to review your medical cover, depending on your health needs.
 It might be worth choosing a plan with a slightly higher premium, but which affords you more cover.

 Need help with medical expenses?
 Apply for a loan with Direct Axis today!